ray-project/enhancements/reps/2023-07-28-serve-grpc-proxy.md

 import grpc

 # Users define their custom protobuf and services
-from user_defined_protos_pb2 import UserDefinedMessage, UserDefinedResponse from user_defined_protos_pb2_grpc import UserDefinedServiceStub
+from user_defined_protos_pb2 import UserDefinedMessage, UserDefinedMessage2
+from user_defined_protos_pb2_grpc import UserDefinedServiceStub

 # The gRPC port is defined in the config file